-I am a first-year grad student in astronomy.
+I am a second-year grad student in astronomy.
 At UC Berkeley, I work with Eliot Quataert and Dan Weisz on problems in galaxy formation and evolution, with a focus on low-mass galaxies.

 I was an undergrad at Yale University, where I majored in Astrophysics.
 I had the good fortune to first learn about galaxy evolution and low-mass galaxies from Marla Geha, who advised my undergraduate thesis.

 I grew up in Roseburg, Oregon.
 Besides astronomy, I like memes, hiking and cycling, running, chess, and food.